darfint/roblox-portfolio/README.md

 Intro

 Hello, I'm Globe.
 I'm a scripter that specializes in python/C++ and Lua/LuaU.
 I have worked on many commissions.
 My timezone is GMT+10.

-SkillSet
+Skills

 I've been scripting on Roblox for 3 years now.
 I can code in object-orienting programming (OOP), Module/Functions programming, etc. I know both back-end and front-end scripting.
 My scripting style is easy to understand and clean.
 I can work both in a team, or solo.

     Including:
         • DataStores, Inventories, All Types of Datastore Frameworks.